oxfordni/cloud-sample-app/docs/TESTING_CHALLENGE.md

 ### What we expect to see

-For this challenge, we expect you to:
+For this challenge, we expect you to complete some testing tasks.
+Below you will find some examples of what these could be.
+You don't have to complete all, but use them as a starting point.

+Focus on quality rather than quantity!
+And don't spend an entire day on this.
+A few hours is enough.

 - Add some more unit tests to our go and python backends and the frontend
   - You can intercept/mock the network requests